EllieWilser/Cirrhosis-Survival-Predictive-Models/README.md

 # Cirrhosis-Survival-Predictive-Models
 Cirrhosis of the liver is late stage scarring of the liver which is caused by other liver diseases and conditions like hepatitis and chronic alcoholism.
-This data used in my predictive analysis was collected by the Mayo Clinic in their primary biliary cirrhosis of the liver trial which was conduicted between 1974 and 1984.
+This data used in my predictive analysis was collected by the Mayo Clinic in their primary biliary cirrhosis of the liver trial which was conducted between 1974 and 1984.
 ## Summary
 ### Data Preprocessing
 In the data preprocessing section, I first started by removing the ID column because it had no use in my analysis.
 Next I handled the the empty entries in the data set by removing them because I only wanted to use properly collected data.
 Next, I had to change the data types from strings to numeric data types.